A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Methods

 \subsubsection{Experiment protocol}

 The researchers sent out the link for the video conference call prior to the experiment sessions.
 The sessions' dates and times were determined based on the children's availability.
 The children interacted with the robot for three sessions at least one week apart.
 For every interaction session, each child was requested to log in to their preferred video conferencing platform (Zoom or Skype), prior to the experiment session.
 The experimenter also joined the call using the camera and audio from their laptop and welcomed the child to the session.
 The experimenter described certain housekeeping rules in relation to the experiment session, including asking the child to speak clearly and sufficiently loudly and telling them about the regular breaks in between the activities.
 They were also instructed that they could pause the interaction, ask the robot to repeat what it was saying, and stop or skip parts of the activities, in accordance with how they felt.
 Once the child was comfortable and ready to begin the interaction, the experimenter switched the camera of Zoom or Skype to the Logitech camera placed in front of the robot.
 This was done so that the experimenters were no longer in the frame of view of the participants.
 In some cases, the experimenter might also switch the audio input from the laptop computer to the Jabra microphone placed in front of the robot, depending on what the participant felt comfortable with in terms of the audio quality of the conference call.
+The following are the steps that were taken to ensure that ethical practices during the child-robot interaction sessions: \begin{enumerate} \item Communication of study procedures: The experimenters made efforts to ensure that the study procedures were communicated with children in an age-appropriate manner.
+This was done verbally at the start of the sessions as well as throughout the session.
+The experimenters used simple and non-technical language to explain the experimental sessions and the role of the robot without delving into the study tasks in order to avoid priming and preparedness for answers.
+They ensured the children understood that they were not required to perform any task they did not want to. \item Study tasks and breaks: After each study task, the robot would ask the participants to see if they wanted to continue or take a break.
+If the children decided to take a break, the experimenter would come back into the field of view of the children and ensure that they felt comfortable resuming the study when they were ready to do so.
+The practice of allowing the children to take breaks and check in was designed in order to maintain a comfortable and supportive environment for the children. \item Informed consent and assent: In addition to obtaining written consent from the parents, the study employed a child assent process to ensure that the children were comfortable with their participation.
+The experimenters verbally reassured that they could stop the session at any time.
+This opportunity to withdraw was clearly communicated to the children and they were reminded that they could take breaks and discontinue the interaction at any point they wished. \item Ethical practices for child-robot interaction: Ethical considerations were at the forefront of the study design.
+Several measures were taken to minimise any risk of harm: \begin{enumerate} \item Safety of the robot: The robot was tested and designed with the children’s safety in mind.
+It was ensured that the robot was safe to interact with and any potential for distress was minimised by pre-testing the interactions. \item Supervision and monitoring: All interactions were monitored by research staff to address any concerns immediately.
+The children were encouraged to express their feelings and any signs of discomfort were addressed promptly. \item Informed parents: Parents were informed about the nature of the study prior to the experiment sessions through the participant information sheet.
+They had the option to contact the research staff for any clarification/copy of the study tasks in order to ensure transparency and ongoing consent.
+They were also informed that they could contact the research staff if they would like to discuss the responses of their wards. \end{enumerate} \item Recording and privacy: The children were made aware that they were being recorded and they had the option to end the call as mentioned previously.